Roasted red pepper pasta is a creamy, quick, and delicious dish you can make with a handful of ingredients in about 20 minutes.

 You can use jarred roasted red peppers if you are short on time.

-Alternatively, roast two red bell peppers in the oven (45 minutes) or the air-fryer (20 minutes).
-Instructions are in the tips chapter below.
+Alternatively, roast three red bell peppers in the oven (45 minutes) or the air-fryer (20 minutes).

 Canned Tomatoes